AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **Bouncing too!**

-The flight doesn't end in one stop though.
+The flight doesn't have to end with one toss.
 The mod also has bouncepads of all kinds: For both players and items they can extend jumps or change the bounce direction.
 Some bouncepads can send circuit signals or be set to distribute items across areas.
-Some items can also be primed at a special bouncepad, allowing things like inserter-thrown grenades or defender capsules!
+Some items can also be primed on a special bouncepad, allowing things like inserter-thrown grenades or defender capsules!

 *<video: Kiplacon: bounces.mp4>*

-**Ride the power lines!**
+**Ride the lightning!**

 If flying isn't your thing, you can instead take a cable car that you can run on your power lines!
-It lets you zip through the factory without collisions!
+It lets you zip through the factory without collisions, drawing power from the electric network it uses.

 *<video: Kiplacon: zipline.mp4>*